Want to land that dream job, but don't have any work experience? The way in could be a great resume. Check out these tricks to wow that employer.

 And before you send it off, proofread it, proofread it, and proofread it again.

-Caitlin Sinclair is the Property Manager at Prose Memorial with five years of property management experience and many more in Customer Service.
+Caitlin Sinclair is the property manager at Prose Memorial and has five years of property management experience and many more in customer service.
 She shares her passion for her community and looks forward to making Prose Memorial the place to call home.